nadrane/blog/content/_posts/a-performance-guide-to-gatsbyjs/a-performance-guide-to-gatsbyjs.md

 When you build your website, Gatsby will effectively run all of the GraphQL queries needed to load each page and save the resulting JSON.
 When you visit a given page on your site, requests will be made for these JSON payloads, completely unmodified.

 I originally thought that `gatsby build` would combine my react components and GraphQL requests, transforming them into HTML, resulting in a website that sends strictly HTML over the wire.
-This is not the case!
+This is not the case (unless you have Javascript disabled)!
 Here a small piece of the JSON payload for the homepage of my website:

 ![JSON payload for the homepage website](./json-payload.png)